CUNY Rising Alliance holds meeting

 About 15 students attended the meeting.
 The goal of the meeting was to spread the message that students are fighting for a free and equal CUNY system.

 The alliance was formed in recent years when Gov. Andrew Cuomo tried to cut most state funding from CUNY schools, instead having New York City pay more toward the university system.
-Over 30 groups in multiple CUNY schools banded together and created the alliance to stop this cut
+Over 30 groups in multiple CUNY schools banded together and created the alliance to stop this cut from happening.

 “In 2015, Governor Cuomo tried to defund most of CUNY’s money … saying actually the city could pay for CUNY, but it really would have left huge cuts in the CUNY system.
 These groups formed a coalition to try and fight back against these cuts and actually won,” Shafritz said.